radian-software/kalyn/README.md

 Note that knowing the compile-time type of an object guarantees that you know its size and memory layout, except for functions (whose size you can determine by inspecting the second word of their data).

+## Calling convention

+There are two types of functions: top-level functions and function objects.

+Top-level functions include all bindings that are made at the top level, even ones which are not of function type.
+To obtain the value of a top-level binding, you invoke its top-level function.
+This is done by simply calling it directly.
+The value is produced in `%rax`.
+Note that this means multiple uses of a top-level binding will recompute its value.
+This may be optimized later.

+Function objects are produced by evaluating `lambda` expressions.
+A `defn` declaration results in a top-level function which returns a function object.
+Function objects, as discussed in the section on data representation, include a lexical closure as a list of implicit arguments.
+To call a function object, you push its arguments onto the stack, starting with the lexical closure in the order in which it appears in memory and then followed by the single argument used at the current call.
+The return value is produced in `%rax`, and the stack pointer is left pointing at the last argument pushed.